rmoli082/testing/src/pages/posts/post-1.md

     alt: 'The Astro logo on a dark pink background with a pink glow'
 tags: ["astro", "blogging", "learning in public"]
 ---
-# Daily Mood Journal

-## Published on: 2025-04-14

 ### Describe the situation or event that lead to your unhelpful thoughts/emotions/behaviours
  I was standing in front of my whiteboard in the morning planning my day/week out.

  |    Emotion    | %Now  | %Goal |  %After |